Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 Is Cancun Safe at Night?

-You can leave your hotel or resort to go out and enjoy the nightlife in Cancun, but you should take a few extra precautions after dark.
+You can leave your hotel or resort to enjoy Cancun’s nightlife, but take a few extra precautions after dark.

 You can walk at night in the hotel zone, but it is best to keep to well-traveled, well-lit areas.